2008 Edition

 Website: www.northotagomuseum.co.nz

-For more information on The North Otago Museum
+For more information see The North Otago Museum.

 Oamaru Auto Collection